 - After enabling auto-suspend, if there is no computing request for a certain time interval, the virtual warehouse will be auto-suspended.
 Currently, we support the following intervals:

 - 1 hour

 - 6 hours

-Dropping a Virtual Warehouse effectively suspends all the running queries and removes the cluster from deployment and the virtual warehouse from the lists of available virtual warehouses.
+Dropping a virtual warehouse effectively suspends all the running queries.
+It removes the cluster from deployment and the virtual warehouse from the list of available virtual warehouses.